danibrutal/dominoes-php/README.md

 # dominoes-php

 ## Hi!
 I just finished the Domino game, and I have to say it was quite fun :).
 I tried to make the code as readable as possible, trying to map some real-world concepts (Player, Board, Game, Piece) with some simple PHP Objects.
 Performance hasn't been my top concern.
 Below I leave some basic instructions to run the game and the tests.

 Please feel free to give me feedback or ask me any questions about the implementation!

 ## Dependencies
-Only third party library I used was phpunit to guide the development with unit tests.
+The only third party library I used was phpunit to guide the development with unit tests.
 Something I am used to, and hope it's okay :).

-Run ```composer install``` to install phpunit
+Run ```composer install``` in the root directory to install phpunit (requires composer installation)

 ## How to run the tests?
 I run ```./vendor/phpunit/phpunit/phpunit src/Tests/unit/``` in the root directory.
 It should show a message